New Undergraduate Students

 - Academic Departments: After your first year, or beginning immediately if you are a transfer student, a department-specific adviser will help you along the way with all your registration and academic needs.

-- Bills: After your initial the NYU School of Engineering bill which is sent to your home, all subsequent bills will be electronic.
+- Bills and Payment: After your initial the NYU School of Engineering bill which is sent to your home, all subsequent bills will be electronic.
 NYU School of Engineering does not send paper bills.
-Familiarize yourself with the payment timeline and financial process on the Student Financial Services site.

 - Bulletin: Familiarize yourself with the different entities within the NYU School of Engineering as well as academic policies, procedures and other guidelines to help you succeed.